 In December 2003, the AICPA issued Statement of Position 03-03 ("SOP 03-03"), "Accounting for Certain Debt Securities Acquired in a Transfer."
 SOP 03-03 addresses accounting for differences between contractual cash flows and cash flows expected to be collected from an investor's initial investment in loans or debt securities (loans) acquired in a transfer if those differences are attributable, at least in part, to credit quality.
-This SOP limits the yield that may be accreted (accretable yield) to the excess of the investor's estimate of undiscounted expected principal, interest, and other cash flows (cash flows expected at acquisition to be collected) over the investor's initial investment in the loan.
-This SOP requires that the excess of contractual cash flows over cash flows expected to be collected (nonaccretable difference) not be recognized as an adjustment of yield, loss accrual, or valuation allowance.
+This SOP limits the yield that may be accreted (accretable yield) to the excess of the investor's estimate of undiscounted expected principal, interest, and other cash flows over cash flows expected to be collected (nonaccretable difference) not be recognized as an adjustment of yield, loss accrual, or valuation allowance.
 This SOP prohibits investors from displaying accretable yield and nonaccretable difference in the balance sheet.
-Subsequent increases in cash flows expected to be collected generally would be recognized prospectively through adjustment of the loan's yield over its remaining life.
-Decreases in cash flows expected to be collected would be recognized as impairment.
+Subsequent increases in cash flows expected to be collected would be recognized as a impairment.
 SOP 03-03 is effective in fiscal years beginning after December 15, 2004, and accordingly, the Company expects to adopt the provisions of this SOP in the first quarter of 2005.
 The Company does not believe that the implementation of SOP 03-03 will have a material affect on the Company's consolidated financial statements.